smateus0/megr2157-portfolio/docs/assignments/A02/index.md

 ![truss 10/11 member mass](truss_10_11_2.png)

 The plan to solve for the weight of the truss is the same as for the weight of the pins:
-- **a.** — After solving for L0, we can get the volume using the minimum cross-sectional area of members
+- **1.** — After solving for L0, we can get the volume using the minimum cross-sectional area of members
-- **a.** — Using volume, we can find mass using the density of ASTM A36 steel
+- **2.** — Using volume, we can find mass using the density of ASTM A36 steel
-- **a.** — We then convert the mass into weight
+- **3.** — We then convert the mass into weight

 ![truss 11/11 FBD](truss_11_11_1.png)